zibz0017/QuartzVault/content/Notes.md

 - It seems hard to believe that the scribe forgot about the death of Cyrus.[^1153]
 - An alternative is that this refers to the 10th year of Cambyses.
 If we count Cambyses reign from the beginning of his time under Cyrus, his 1st year as the actual ruler was actually the 10th year from when he began his rule under Cyrus.
 The scribe's mistake is more understandable.[^1153]
 - According to numerous Jewish sources, Achashveirosh from Megillas Esther ruled between Cyrus and Darius:[^1154]
 	- Esther Rabbah 8 says Darius was the son of Achashveirosh.
-(Also see ויקרא רבה 13, Targum Esther 7:2, and Massechta Kallah chapter 2)
+(Also see ויקרא רבה 13, תרגום Esther 7:2, and Massechta Kallah chapter 2)
 	- Megillah 11b says Achashveirosh made the feast 70 years after Yechoniah was sent into gallus.
 This comes out between Cyrus and Darius.
-	- Medrash Lekach טוב (in Hakdama to Esther Rabbah) says that Achashveirosh was the son of Koresh.
-(Targum Sheni 1:1 says that Achashveirosh was the son of Darius the Mede, but it has already been discussed that this is actually Achashveirosh <span style="color:rgb(255, 0, 0)">{maybe put this earlier?}</span>.
+	- מדרש Lekach טוב (in Hakdama to Esther Rabbah) says that Achashveirosh was the son of Koresh. (תרגום Sheni 1:1 says that Achashveirosh was the son of Darius the Mede, but it has already been discussed that this is actually Achashveirosh <span style="color:rgb(255, 0, 0)">{maybe put this earlier?}</span>.
 Also, Megillah 12b says that Achashveirosh was a stable boy for Belshazzar.
 However, perhaps that may have been before he became king of Persia.)
 	- Seder עולם <span style="color:rgb(255, 0, 0)">{not sure where}</span>
 - Regular historians disagree with this because:[^1154]
 	- Cambyses rules for only 8 years according to Ptolemy's king list, Herodotus, and almost 1000 Cuneiform texts which only have until Cambyses 8th year.
 Achashveirosh ruled for at least 12 (see Esther 3:7)